mduanes/justice_scores/README.md

 # justice_scores
-Measure of U.S. supreme court ideology over time.
-Final Project for POLS 3220 Political Analysis in R
+Final Project for POLS 3220 Political Analysis in R. Measure of U.S. supreme court ideology over time using data from Washington University Law's database which assigns decisions an ideology value.
+Liberal and conservative scores were calculated for each justice and for each court by subtracting liberal score from conservative score.
+Final plot was created with plotly and ggplot2.

 TO USE:
 1. Unzip the zip archive found in main/data